lucagrulla/cw/README.md

                                'd', hours with 'h' and minutes with 'm' i.e. 80m, 4h30m, 2d4h.
 If just time is used (format: hh[:mm]) it is expanded to today at the given time.
 Full available date/time format:
                                2017-02-27[T09[:00[:00]].
         -l, --local            Treat date and time in Local timezone.
+        -r --retry             Keep trying to open a log group/log stream if it is inaccessible.
         -g, --grep=""          Pattern to filter logs by.
 See http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html for syntax.
         -v, --grepv=""         Equivalent of grep --invert-match.
 Invert match pattern to filter logs by.